• Skip to primary navigation

 What is Ashwagandha Powder?

 Ashwagandha powder is made from the root of an evergreen that grows in Asia and Africa.
-It has long been used in Ayurvedic and Chinese Medicine and is most widely known for its adaptogenic properties.
+It has long been used in Ayurvedic and Chinese Medicine and is most widely known for its powerful adaptogenic properties.

 How do Adaptogens Work in the body?

 The alarm stage activates our sympathetic nervous system and begins to pump out adrenaline.
-So long as we don't get stuck in the alarm response, we then enter the resistance stage, allowing us to combat our stressor.
-This can make us feel more energized, focused, and clear-minded.
-Then eventually, we enter the exhaustion phase, needing to give the body some rest.
+As long as we don't get stuck in the alarm response, we then enter the resistance stage, allowing us to combat our stressor.

 A jar filled with a creamy vanilla smoothie with a straw placed in, sitting in front of another smoothie in a jar, a bowl of ashwagandha powder and a bunch of bananas.

+Immune-Supporting.
 Cinnamon and allspice are not only warming but also offer many immune-supporting benefits.
 They contain antiviral and antibacterial properties that help keep those pesky cold and flu bugs at bay!

+Heart Healthy.
 Thanks to potassium-rich bananas, stress-busting ashwagandha, and cholesterol-lowering vanilla, this Smoothie can also be beneficial to heart health.

+Mood-Boosting.
 I mentioned above that Ashwagandha can have a positive effect on mood.
 But did you know vanilla is also a mood booster?
 Vanilla can increase neurotransmitter function, enhancing serotonin and dopamine production (our feel-good hormones).

 Seasonal Benefits